alders/mythtv-stream-hls-dash/README.md

 ## In memory processing

-Optional step, add these (or similar) lines to `/etc/fstab` to create a ramdisk.
+Optional step, add these (or similar) lines depending on your installation to `/etc/fstab` to create a ramdisk.

 <details>
 <summary>